Advanced Nerve Safety [Level 2]

 There are two distinct types of injury to nerves likely to occur in rope bondage, and understanding the difference can help shed light on differing experiences with recovery from injuries.

 Neurapraxia is a condition where a nerve's ability to properly conduct electrical impulses is impaired by damage to the myelin nerve sheath.
-This may be caused by either mechanical stress or ischemia (in other words, any sustained paresthesia may become neurapraxia).
-Because the nerve fiber (axon) itself is not significantly damaged, it may retain partial function, and will gradually regain normal function as the myelin is repaired; complete recovery within 6-8 weeks is typical, often with significant improvement in the first 2-3 weeks, or even sooner for less severe cases.
+Because the nerve fiber (axon) itself is not destroyed, it may retain partial function, and will gradually regain normal function as the myelin is repaired; recovery within 6-8 weeks is typical, often with significant improvement in the first 2-3 weeks, or even sooner for less severe cases.
+Recovery is usually close enough to complete that the only noticeable lasting effect is a sensitivity to re-injury of the same nerve.
 This is the most common form of nerve injury in rope.

 Axonotmesis is when the axon is damaged to the extent that it must regenerate from the point of injury outward.
 This regeneration is very slow (generally quoted as 1mm/day under good conditions), and so this type of injury takes many months to recover from, and you don't see the same early improvements as with neurapraxia (because until the new axon reaches its destination, it's not doing any good).
-Recovery is generally good, but not always complete.
-In rope bondage, this type of injury appears to be less common than neurapraxia, but with similar causes/circumstances.
+Recovery is often good, but not always complete.
+In rope bondage, this type of injury is less common, but occurs under similar circumstances.

 Wrist Drop and the Myth of the Correct Box Tie